Fatema-227/Project2-Event-Organizer/README.md

 ## Date: 1-10-2025

-## By: Fatema Hussain-Fatema Mohammed-Fatema Ali
+## By: Fatema Hussain, Fatema Mohammed, Fatema Ali

 ### Description:
 Event Organize is an application that allows users to send and receive invitations.

 ### Technologies used:
-- css
+- CSS
-- Html
+- HTML
 - Nodejs
 - MongoDB
 - Mongoose